The US Space Force has announced its service-specific rank names.

 It features an arrowhead shape centred on a planetary background and encircled by the words "United States Space Force" and “Department of the Air Force".

-In March, Space Force launched its first mission, releasing its first national security satellite.
+Last year, Space Force launched its first mission, releasing its first national security satellite.

 What is the difference between Space Force and Space Command?

-In August 2019, the US re-launched Space Command which is responsible for military operations in outer space, and was originally in operation between 1985 and 2002.
+In August 2019, the US re-launched Space Command, which is responsible for military operations in outer space, and was originally in operation between 1985 and 2002.

 In April 2019, General John Hyten explained the differences between the Space Force and Space Command.